dannng/dannng.github.io/docs/tool_selection_factors.markdown

 - Build a suite of tools for consistent workflow inputs

-  - I don't want to have to frequently cycle which tools I use for a particular purpose, so the [Documentation and support](#factor-documentation-support-and-maintenance) factor may be important to understand the level of community support and developer maintenance of the tool.
+  - I don't want to have to frequently cycle which tools I use for a particular purpose, so the [Documentation, support, and maintenance](#factor-documentation-support-and-maintenance) factor may be important to understand the level of community support and developer maintenance of the tool.
 <br>

 - Ability to create disk images and logical file outputs